ojobabs/Data-Science-Cookbook/Geo-Spatial-Analysis/ArcPy/Map-Automation.md

 ```
 > Note that following the above code, we can create multiple maps using the ribbon, `Map`, `Map1`, `Map2`, ... . `Map100`, and then use code to rename all of then with the right and unique name.
 The same for the layouts.

+Now on the overview map we can add the location of each GO office.